usr-av/patient-browser/README.md

 **Important:**
 - The FHIR server URL needs to be reachable from your browser, i.e. from your computer
 - The FHIR server needs to be unauthenticated.
-When deploying along with [Health Patterns](https://github.com/Alvearie/health-patterns), there is a FHIR Proxy Chart that can remove the authentication of an IBM FHIR server.
+When deploying along with [Health Patterns](https://github.com/Alvearie/health-patterns), there is a FHIR Proxy Chart that can remove the authentication of an IBM FHIR server. **Note:** although these instructions are for an unauthenticated FHIR server, there are some additional options [here](https://github.com/Alvearie/patient-browser/tree/master/security).
 - In order to expose the FHIR server, an ingress can be created by including ingress.class and ingress.hostname values.

 ```bash